 There are a few important things to do when it comes to the aftercare and maintenance of your eyelash extensions.
-As anyone who gets their lashes done will tell you, one of these things is really tricky to manage – and that is sleeping with eyelash extensions.
+As anyone who gets their lashes done will tell you, one thing that is really tricky to manage is sleeping with eyelash extensions.

 Let’s get down to business!